 - d.
 Develop a recruitment campaign targeting specific restaurant and retail business establishments.
 One of the key ingredients of a successful downtown is providing a retail mix that meets the needs of the desired consumer base.
 The market demand analysis shows that sales leakage is taking place in nearly every major category in Carefree, which is a clear indicator that consumer needs are largely not being met.
 This also suggests there is solid potential for expanding the existing commercial base.
 However, to adequately support a larger commercial base (particularly restaurants), Carefree will need to broaden its appeal and embrace the larger trade area. - Capture a larger share of regional spending and investment by promoting businesses that cater to the demographic and lifestyle trends of the larger trade area such as childless households, families and local workers. - ii.
-Utilize the findings of the gap analysis and community survey to create a list of potential retail and restaurant prospects to pursue.
+Create a list of potential retail and restaurant prospects to pursue.
 Focus on local chains or independently owned and operated "fine casual" restaurants, boutiques, specialty stores and services.
 Assess each retailer's site location needs including space requirements, median household income, parking, etc. Determine potential Village Center locations for each retailer on the list.